profilepress/profilepress-readmes/readme.txt

 See the website for more info https://profilepress.net

 == Changelog ==

+= 2.9.4 =
+* Fixed bug where moderation notices wasn't kicking in
+* Fixed bug where extras checkbox settings wasn't saving when unchecked
+* Added parameters to triggered event after signup.

 = 2.9.3 =
 * PP_Passwordless_Login properties are now public for extensibility sake.